onDevio/docker-drcon/README.md

 4. Create containers: `docker-compose up -d`
 5. Check it's running: `docker-compose ps`.

-You should see a list of 5 containers running.
+You should see a list of 5 containers, 4 of them running.

 ```
                   Name                                     Command                                     State                                      Ports